Search features

 itenour Email Email More info More Info

 ECON 202.
 ECONOMIC EXPANSION AND DEVELOPMENT.
 A study of economic progress with emphasis on the developing world.
 Topics include wealth, poverty, capital accumulation, and foreign aid.
-Alternate fall semesters only, three hours.
+Alternate years, three hours.

 a section of the ECON EXPANS & DEVELOP course in Economics - ECON